ComforTable User Interfaces

 Reference

 Yi Fei Cheng, Tiffany Luong, Andreas Fender, Paul Streli, and Christian Holz.
 ComforTable User Interfaces: Surfaces Reduce Input Error, Time, and Exertion for Tabletop and Mid-air User Interfaces.
-In Proceedings of IEEE ISMAR 2022.
+In International Symposium on Mixed and Augmented Reality 2022 (IEEE ISMAR).